Friday, October 29, 2010

 Make Pie Shell and place in Pie Pan.
 Garnish with your favorite mini cookie cutter.

-Mix Eggs, vanilla, pumpkin and condensed milk.
-Place mixture into pie shell.
+Mix Eggs, vanilla, pumpkin pie spice , puree of pumpkin .
+Place mixture into a gluten free pie shell.

 Cook at 325 degrees for 45 Minutes Covered and an additional 15 minutes uncovered.